Designs

-Every year a group of my friends upload small (file size), trimmed (video length) videos to Discord.
+Every year a group of my friends upload small (file size), trimmed (shortened video length) videos to Discord.

 We'll call these videos "clips".
 These clips can show anything from a persons blank desktop to a video game.